runk/node-geolite2/README.md

 You can select the dbs you want downloaded by adding a `selected-dbs` property on `geolite2` via `package.json`.

-`selected-dbs` must be an array of strings.
-To download the GeoLite databases, you can use one or more of the values `City`, `Country`, `ASN`.
-To download any database, including paid databases, you can use the full edition ID.
+`selected-dbs` must be an array of edition IDs.
 For example, `GeoIP2-Enterprise`, `GeoIP2-City`, `GeoLite2-City`, etc (downloading paid databases requires an active subscription).

 If `selected-dbs` is unset, or is set but empty, all the free GeoLite dbs will be downloaded.